 Won't give an inch in south Mumbai for Navy housing: Gadkari

-Mumbai, Jan 11 (PTI) Wondering why all Navy officials need to stay in posh South Mumbai, Ports minister Nitin Gadkari today said "not an inch" of land would be given to Navy to build flats or quarters in the area.
+(Eds: Adding details) Mumbai, Jan 11 (PTI) Union minister Nitin Gadkari today said "not an inch" of land would be given for Navy housing in south Mumbai, wondering why all their personnel here want to stay in this posh area when they should be at Pakistan border.

+Gadkari, who is the minister for Road Transport and Highways, Shipping and Water Resources, made the remark while voicing his disappointment at the Navy's objection to a floating jetty plan at Malabar Hill in south Mumbai, where a floating hotel and seaplane service are planned.

+The remark was made at a public event in Mumbai in the presence of Western Naval Command chief Vice Admiral Girish Luthra.

 "Actually, Navy is needed at the borders from where terrorists sneak in.
 Why does everyone (in the Navy) want to stay in South Mumbai?
 They (Navy) had come to me, asking for a plot (of land).
 I will not give even an inch of land.
 Please don't come to me again," Gadkari said.

-South Mumbai is home to a sizeable presence of the Navy and houses the headquarters of the Western Naval Command, as well as the naval residential quarters at Navy Nagar in Colaba in south Mumbai.
+South Mumbai is home to a sizeable presence of the Navy and houses the headquarters of the Western Naval Command, as well as the naval residential quarters at Navy Nagar in Colaba.

 "I heard that you (Navy) gave a stay to the floating jetty plan at Malabar Hill, despite it getting the high court's nod," Gadkari said.